Pranavgoli/Omen-EDR/README.md

-# 🕵️‍♂️ Omen EDR (Endpoint Detection & Response) v0.1
+# 🕵️‍♂️ Omen EDR (Endpoint Detection & Response)

-**Omen EDR v0.1** is an experimental high-fidelity Windows, Linux, and macOS endpoint monitor.
+**Omen EDR** is an experimental high-fidelity Windows, Linux, and macOS endpoint monitor.
 It combines real-time forensics with advanced heuristics to detect potential keylogging activity, hidden payloads, and suspicious system behavior across the entire filesystem.

 ---